 ● Fuxing Hao (Chinese: 复兴号; literally: Rejuvenation): It is next-generation EMU called CR series developed by China with independent intellectual property rights.
 There are usually two train sets - CR400AF and CR400BF.
 For the operation of Fuxing trains, the travel time between Beijing and Shanghai is shorten to 4 hours and 18 minutes for 1318 kilometers with the highest speed reaching up to 400km/h.

 The above name given are based on electric multiple unit (EMU).
 You can find the corresponding “Hexie Hao, Fuxing Hao and Vibrant Express” and Chinese characters on the high speed trains.
 Besides the different generations and trainsets, China high speed trains can be generally classified into three types according to its speed and track: G train, D train and C train.
 When booking your train, you can select from “G”, “D” or “C” series with different durations and prices.
 Not all high speed routes are with three series of high speed trains.
 Some are only with G trains, some are only with D trains and while some are only with C trains.
+Normally C trains are intercity trains with short distance.
 Know their features one by one!